yverdon/geocity/README.md

 Use [Gitflow](https://www.atlassian.com/fr/git/tutorials/comparing-workflows/gitflow-workflow) to contribute to the project.

-The default configuration is used in this project, check below:
+The default configuration is used in this project except for "Version tag prefix", check below:

 ```bash
 git flow init